Province of Girona: Municipalities of Girona

 The province has 222 municipalities, including Girona city (population 96,722), Figueres (pop.
 44,765), Lloret de Mar (pop.
 40,282), Blanes (pop.
 39,834), Olot (33,725), Salt (pop.
 30,389), Palafrugell (pop.
-22,816) and Sant Feliu de Guíxols (pop.
-21,814), as well as some significant and historical towns such as Banyoles, Besalú, Cadaqués, Camprodon, Palamós, Puigcerdà or Ripoll.
+22,816) Sant Feliu de Guíxols (pop.
+21,814) and Roses (pop.
+20,365) as well as some significant and historical towns such as Banyoles, Besalú, Cadaqués, Camprodon, Palamós, Puigcerdà or Ripoll.

 The municipality of Llívia, which is an exclave separated from the rest of Spain and surrounded by France, is also officially part of this province.

 Comarques of Girona

 Since the division by provinces in Spain and the division by comarques in Catalonia do not completely match, the term comarques of the province of Girona is not accurate.
 However, a list of the comarques that are included—totally or partially—in the province of Girona can be made: